 - Step cut has “steps” running down the sides and on the top with a large open window on top that’s like peering into a hall of mirrors.
-This cut isn’t as sparkly and includes emerald and asscher.
+This cut includes emerald and asscher.

 The shape of a diamond refers to its geometric characteristics and general silhouette when viewed face up.
+Think of shape as the overall outline of your diamond, where geometry meets aesthetics.
 Diamonds come in a variety of shapes, the most popular being round.
-There are two major groups of shapes: round and fancy which includes any shape that isn’t round.
+There are two major groups of shapes: round and then fancy which includes any shape that isn’t round.

 The 12 most popular diamond shapes are:

 - Round diamonds exhibit the most brilliance making them the most popular shape

 - Princess are shaped like inverted pyramids and are the second most brilliant

 - Cushion are square or rectangular with gently rounded corners

 - Emerald are rectangular with carefully measured steps cut into their sides

 - Marquise its distinctive silhouette is marked by curved sides and pointed ends